ethereum-optimism/optimism/specs/safe-liveness-checking.md

 The following security properties must be upheld:

 1. Signatures are assigned to the correct signer.
-2. Non-signers are unable to create a record of having signed.
+1. Non-signers are unable to create a record of having signed.
-3. A signer cannot be censored or griefed such that their signing is not recorded.
+1. A signer cannot be censored or grieffed such that their signing is not recorded.
-4. Signers may demonstrate liveness either by signing a transaction or by calling directly to the guard.
+1. Signers may demonstrate liveness either by signing a transaction or by calling directly to the guard.
-5. The module implements the correct checks prior to removing a signer.
+1. The module only removes a signer if they have demonstrated liveness during the interval, or if necessary to convert the safe to a 1 of 1.
-6. The module sets the correct threshold upon removing a signer.
+1. The module sets the correct 75% threshold upon removing a signer.
-7. During a shutdown the module correctly removes all signers, and converts the safe to a 1 of 1.
+1. During a shutdown the module correctly removes all signers, and converts the safe to a 1 of 1.

+### Interdependency between the Guard and Module

+The Guard has no dependency on the Module, and can be used independently to track liveness of Safe owners.
+The Module however does have a dependency on the Guard, only one guard contract can be set on the Safe, and the Module will be unable to function if the Guard is removed.

 ### Deployment

 The module are guard are intended to be deployed and installed on the safe in the following sequence: